GediminasMasaitis/moonfish/README.md

 Then you can invoke `./moonfish tanh.moon` to start its UCI interface.
 If you’re using a GUI, make sure to add the path to `tanh.moon` as the sole argument to moonfish.

-However, note that moonfish comes with its own UCI TUI, called “play”.
-You can use it with any UCI engine you’d like!
-Simply invoke `./play` followed by a time control, then the command of whichever engine you want to play against.
+However, note that moonfish comes with its own UCI TUIs, called “play” and “analyse”.
+You can use them with any UCI engine you’d like!

+To play against a UCI bot, use `./play` followed by a time control, then the command of whichever bot you want to play against.
 The color of your pieces will be decided randomly.

 ~~~
 # (start a game against Stockfish)